Jan-9C/deathcounter_ocr/README.md

 A python script which detects death messages for Elden Ring by using Optical Character Recognition.
 The number of deaths is then displayed in a graphical user interfaces.
 The number of deaths is saved between sessions.
+The deathcounter doesnt interact with the game in any way and is therefore compatible with online play.
+The deathcounter can be used for counting your deaths while livestreaming or just for yourself.
+In my tests there was no noticable performance impact.

 <br /><br />